imrantan/st-fpl-analyser/README.md

 ## Contributing

 Contributions to improve the dashboard are welcome.
-Please feel free to submit a Pull Request or open an Issue for any bugs or feature requests.
+Please feel free to open an Issue for any bugs or feature requests.

 ## License